NihilNovah/open-cv/README.md

-Virtual Try On of Dresses
+Virtual Try On of Dresses:

 As a part of Naan Mudhalvan program, We have created a project which will try dresses on humans using OpenCV.
 It detects the person and overlays a stored dress, it can be introduced in ecommerce and online shopping.

 Team Members